Movement as part of teaching

 Agree on breaks

-The teacher can agree with the students about break times (e.g., every 30 minutes), when everyone gets up for a moment and moves around in place or participates in a short break exercise video together.
-Students may also be asked to come up with their own favorite workout moves.
+Agree with students on regular breaks (for example, every 30 minutes), when everyone stands up and moves in place or joins a short exercise video together.
+You can also invite students to share their favourite workout moves.

 Finnish students Sports Federation: 9 ways to reduce sitting in class brochure